Shadrock/M365-flows/tutorialnotes.md

   - For right now, I'm choosing 2.
 Since this will be a public form anything could end up in there and I want to perform the role of the "list owner" and view all new requests before I trigger the notice to the system owners.
 Ideally, the notification of the new list item would simply contain all the information in an approval and clicking the approval button would update the status.
 Figuring that out could be another stretch goal.
 - [ ] **NOTE** Would be good to update the form with a super brief summary of MC's privacy policy (e.g. we don't sell your data but we may share it) and a link to it.
 - [ ] Stretch goal is a notification when all status are updated or if a certain amount of time has passed and they aren't.
 This could be separate or part of main flow, either way, this is a stretch for now.

+### Resources
+- MS Docs has a good page on [Customizing Approval Requests](https://docs.microsoft.com/en-us/power-automate/approvals-howto), which includes a way to change the buttons (this is one of the things I'll need to do for system owners).
+Together with the [Top scenarios with approval flows](https://docs.microsoft.com/en-us/power-automate/approvals-howto) there is some useful info.
+- MS documentation on [creating useful views in lists](https://docs.microsoft.com/en-us/microsoft-365/community/creating-useful-views-in-lists-libraries#how-will-your-users-use-this-view) (e.g. make sure newest item is first) will be helpful for setting up list.
+Also, [filtering to modify a Sharepoint view](https://docs.microsoft.com/en-us/microsoft-365/community/creating-useful-views-in-lists-libraries#how-will-your-users-use-this-view) may be helpful (although it looks kinda confusing).